seitvalieva/Glossary/README.md

 142. Qu'est-ce qu'une assertion dans un test unitaire ?

 ## English
-1)	What does JavaScript enable you to do on a website ?
+1)	What does JavaScript enable you to do on a website ? - a
 a.
 Add interactive behavior and dynamic content
 b.
 Define the layout and design of web pages
 c.
 Handle server-side operations
-2)	Which programming language is primarily used for server-side web development ?
+2)	Which programming language is primarily used for server-side web development ? - a, b
 a.
 PHP
 b.
 JavaScript
 c.
 HTML
-3)	What is the purpose of a web browser ?
+3)	What is the purpose of a web browser ? - a
 a.
 To render and display web pages
 b.
 To execute serve-side code
 c.
 To manage databases
-4)	What is the difference between GET and POST methods in HTTP ?
+4)	What is the difference between GET and POST methods in HTTP ? - a
 a.
 GET retrieves data from a server, while POST submits data to a server
 b.
 GET submits data to a server, while POST retrieves data from a server
 c.
 GET and POST methods are interchangeable
-5)	What is the purpose of version control systems (e.g., Git) in web development ?
+5)	What is the purpose of version control systems (e.g., Git) in web development ? - a
 a.
 To track changes and manage collaborative development
 b.
 To optimize website loading speed
 c.
 To handle server-side scripting
-6)	What is the purpose of a framework in web development ?
+6)	What is the purpose of a framework in web development ? - a
 a.
 To provide a structured environment for building web applications
 b.
 To handle network protocols and data transfer
 c.
 To create visual designs and layouts for websites
-7)	What does NoSQL stand for ?
+7)	What does NoSQL stand for ? - a
 a.
 Not Only SQL
 b.
 Non-Structured Query Language
 c.
 New Object-Oriented Language
-8)	Which of the following is a characteristic of NoSQL databases ?
+8)	Which of the following is a characteristic of NoSQL databases ? - c
 a.
 Strict schema enforcement
 b.
 Support for complex transactions
 c.
 Scalability and flexible data models